next-mad-hatter/rstsp/README.md

    ```
            ./bin/build.sh
    ```
    requires a working `mlton` installation.
+Built executables and library will be put into `./src/rstsp/build/`.

    Building the mingw binary requires a suitable (i.e. featuring gmp) cross-compiler environment.